 And I will always be your mother whether you recognize me or not as such.

 When I got this, there were two voices in my head.
-I heard my adult voice, who had healed enough to see the truth behind the threats, but I also heard the voice of the little girl inside of me who was still vulnerable to abuse and rejection.
+I heard my adult voice, who had healed enough to stand up to the threats, but I also heard the voice of the little girl inside of me who was still vulnerable to abuse and rejection.
 I had to dissect this letter to face my fears and to recognize the lies behind them.

 “I’m writing to inform you…”